EYFS & Local Offer

-- Morning time sessions to say hello to each other and increase confidence in saying name and socialising.
+- Morning time sessions to say hello to each other and increase confidence in saying name, discussing feelings, data of the day and socialising.

 - End of day sessions to talk about what we have enjoyed and to say goodbye.

-- We are introducing Family photo books to support children when talking about their families and home life.
+- Family photo books to support children when talking about their families and home life.